-- A. Any operator governed by this general permit is authorized by this to discharge to surface waters of the Commonwealth of Virginia provided that the operator files a complete and accurate registration statement in accordance with 4VAC50-60-1140, any fees required by 4VAC50-60-700 et seq.
-(Part XIII) complies with the requirements of 4VAC50-60-1150, and provided that: - 1.
-The operator shall not have been required to obtain an individual permit according to $4VAC50-60-410~\mathrm{B}$; - 2.
-The operator shall not be authorized by this general permit to discharge to state waters specifically named in other State Water Control Board regulations or policies that prohibit such discharges; - 3.
-Prior to commencing construction, the operator shall obtain approval of an erosion and sediment control plan from the locality in which the construction activity is to occur or from another appropriate plan approving authority authorized under the Erosion and Sediment Control Regulations, 4VAC50-30, unless the operator receives an "agreement in lieu of a plan" from the locality, or is exempt from the requirement to submit an erosion and sediment control plan by 4VAC50-30; - 4.
-Stormwater discharges which the permit-issuing authority determines cause, may reasonably be expected to cause, or contribute to a violation of water quality standards (9VAC25-260) are not covered by this permit; - 5.
-The stormwater discharge authorized by this permit may be combined with other sources of stormwater that are not required to be covered under a VSMP permit, so long as the combined discharge is in compliance with this permit.
-Any discharge authorized by a different VSMP or a VPDES permit may be commingled with discharges authorized by this permit; and 6.
-Discharges to waters for which a "total maximum daily load" (TMDL) allocation for sediment or a parameter that addresses sediment (such as total suspended solids, turbidity, or siltation) has been established by the State Water Control Board and approved by EPA are not eligible for coverage under this permit unless the stormwater pollution prevention plan (SWPPP) developed by the operator incorporates measures and controls that are consistent with the assumptions and requirements of such TMDL.
-To be eligible for coverage under this general permit, the SWPPP must incorporate any conditions applicable to discharges from the construction site that are necessary for consistency with the assumptions and requirements of the TMDL.
-If a specific wasteload allocation has been established that would apply to discharges from the construction site, the operator must incorporate that allocation into the SWPPP and implement necessary steps to meet that allocation.
+A. Any operator governed by this general permit is authorized to discharge to state waters of the Commonwealth of Virginia in accordance with 4VAC50-60-1150 A 4 provided that the operator has filed a complete and accurate registration statement in accordance with 4VAC50-60-1150, submitted any fees required by 4VAC50-60-700 et seq.
+(Part XIII) unless exempted pursuant to 4VAC60-60-1150 A 3 (a), complied with the requirements of 4VAC50-60-1150, complies with the requirements of 4VAC50-60-1180 through 4VAC50-60-1190, and:

+Prior to commencing construction, the operator shall obtain approval of an erosion and sediment control plan from the locality in which the construction activity is to occur or from another appropriate plan-approving authority authorized under the Virginia Erosion and Sediment Control Regulations, 4VAC50-30, unless the operator receives from the locality an "agreement in lieu of a plan" as defined in 4VAC50-30-10, or is exempt from the requirement to submit an erosion and sediment control plan by the Erosion and Sediment Control Law (§ 10.1-560 et seq. of the Code of Virginia) and Regulations (4VAC50-30-10 et seq.);

+- 2. The stormwater discharge authorized by this permit may be combined with other sources of stormwater that are not required to be covered under a VSMP permit, so long as the combined discharge is in compliance with this permit.
+Any discharge authorized by a different VSMP or a VPDES permit may be commingled with discharges authorized by this permit so long as all such discharges comply with all applicable permits; - 3.
+Discharges to waters for which a "total maximum daily load" (TMDL) wasteload allocation has been established are not eligible for coverage under this general permit unless they are otherwise authorized in accordance with 4VAC50-60-1170 Section II D 6 and consistent with the requirements and assumptions of the wasteload allocations in the TMDL; and - 4.
+Discharges to waters that have been identified as impaired in the 2008 § 305(b)/303(d) Water Quality Assessment Integrated Report are not eligible for coverage under this general permit unless they are otherwise authorized in accordance with 4VAC50-60-1170 Section I H. - B. In addition to other prohibitions, the following discharges are not eligible for coverage under this general permit: - 1.
+Discharges for which the operator has been required to obtain an individual permit according to 4VAC50-60-410 B; - 2.
+Discharges to state waters specifically named in other State Water Control Board regulations or policies that prohibit such discharges; and - 3.
+Stormwater discharges that the permit-issuing authority in consultation with the State Water Control Board determines cause, may reasonably be expected to cause, or contribute to a violation of water quality standards (9VAC25-260).